 - Link your pages together with hyperlinks so that you can move between them.

 - Take a photograph with a digital camera or find one on the web.
 Read the image into a paint program and change the size to about 300x300.
-Save as a JPEG image in your project folder (if you are using UCL Desktop, you can copy files between your local system and your web area using the file explorer on the virtual desktop).
+Save as a JPEG image in your project folder (the eXtplorer toolbar allows you to upload files from your local machine).
 Create a web page ("ex2-5.html") which displays the image.